Skoob1905/cirrus-coding-test/readme.md

 docker-compose up -d
 ```

-**Note: Please stop currently all services runnning on ports 3000 and 8000 as docker will make an attempt, to run the services on these ports**
+**Note: Please stop currently all services runnning on 8000 as docker will make an attempt, to run the services on these ports**

 This will then begin to build the backend services and will pull the redis service that will be used to run this app.